SCAR/ropensci/task_view/antarctic.md

 ### Taxonomic Data

-The Register of Antarctic Marine Species (RAMS) is the authoritative taxonomic database for Antarctic marine organisms.
-RAMS is part of the World Register of Marine Species (WoRMS).
+The Register of Antarctic Species (RAS) is the authoritative taxonomic database for Antarctic organisms, both marine and terrestrial.
+It supersedes RAMS (the Register of Antarctic Marine Species).
+RAS is hosted within the same data infrastructure as the World Register of Marine Species (WoRMS), and so the `worrms` R package provides convenient access.

 - <pkg>worrms</pkg> client for the [WoRMS](http://www.marinespecies.org/) API.
 Contains mostly taxonomic data, but also trait data.
+To include terrestrial taxa in your searches, set `marine_only = FALSE`.
 - <pkg>taxize</pkg> provides access to 20ish sources of taxonomic data sources, including WoRMS.
 It has consistent data outputs and function interfaces across the different data sources so that you don't need to tailor your code to different taxonomic data providers.

-RAMS is currently being extended to cover non-marine taxa, which will become the Register of Antarctic Species (RAS).
-Hopefully this will remain covered by `worrms` and the server-side infrastructure hosted by VLIZ.
-There is also the [biotaxa](https://github.com/hhsieh/biotaxa_Rpackage) package in development for working with RAS (visualising and predicting the growth in taxonomic diversity over time).

 For more detail on R packages dealing with taxonomy in general, see the [rOpenSci taxonomy task view](https://github.com/ropensci/taxonomy).